Zuxciel/Connexus/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## ❤️ Acknowledgments
-- Thanks to the React Native and Firebase communities.
+- Thanks to the React Native, Firebase communities, and ChatGPT!
 - Special thanks to contributors and testers.

 **"Stay connected, stay efficient with Connexus!" 🌟**